-As we make our journey of life and as we try to assist others in the ways of holiness, we need to be willing to ask ourselves: "How do I 'see' the other?"
+As we go about life and as we try to assist one another in the ways of holiness, how do we "see" each other?
 Do we see the other as a friend, a companion?
 Or do we see the other as a person that needs "fixing"?
-So much is in the attitude with which we see!
+So much is in the attitude with which we see.